 - Enhanced mental clarity, focus and concentration

 - Increases confidence and self esteem

 Bishop’s students receive PE school credit.

 Ask your school about receiving PE credit for Yoga.

 - $225 per session if signed up by September 4; $250 thereafter

 - Single class: $15

-Mandy Burstein RYT500 is a yoga instructor and writer based in La Jolla, California.
-She began her journey into yoga on the beaches of Costa Rica and has been captivated ever since.
+Mandy Burstein RYT500 is a professional certi fied Yoga instructor through Yogaworks and a writer based in La Jolla She began her journey into yoga on the beaches of Costa Rica and has been captivated ever since.
 Through yoga and writing, she passionately empowers people to become the best versions of themselves, both on and off the mat.
+Mandy has taught Prana's Yoga for Teens classes for two years.
+She leads Yoga & SUP YOGA retreats and teacher trainings internationally.
+Prior to becoming a yoga instructor, Mandy enjoyed a career in fundraising, event planning and youth development at various non-profit organizations around San Diego.
 Check out more about Mandy on www.zengirlchronicles.com.